 Driven to help my fellow drivingkind, I'll now explain what causes the windscreen to fog up on cold and/or wet mornings.
-Armed with the science, I'll then show you what you can do to make it go away and stop it coming back.
+Armed with the science, I'll then show you how to demist a car, how to remove fog from a windscreen, and stop it coming back.

 On a cool, rainy morning, the air inside your car is similar to the air outside your car: heavy with moisture.
 When you enter the car and close the door, before you even start the engine you start inhaling and exhaling.
 That first breath you exhale is full to the brim with water vapour - at body temperature and this air pressure, it literally can't hold any more water.

 Which is a problem, because air's capacity to hold water varies with temperature and pressure.
 That's why it's humid in the tropics (warm, higher pressure air can hold more water) and dry in the mountains (cold, lower pressure air holds less water.)